devplayer0/fyp/report.md

 - is perfectly accurate
 - requires additional physical components for deployment (less flexible)
 - may require complex software infrastructure to manage
-- isn't possible to extend
+- isn't extensible
 - may be difficult or impossible to measure metrics in detail

 ### Assignment configuration

-Due to the nature of the assignments being graded, consideration needs to be made for how to set up each assignment in the system.
+Due to the nature of the assignments being graded, consideration needs to be taken for how to set up each assignment in the system.
 Not every problem can be graded with the same parameters: there will be specific test cases and potentially different sections of a program that should be measured.
 A flexible configuration system is therefore required to fulfill these requirements.